Rusty-Helper/discord.js-rest/README.md

 - Not event driven
 - One way communication

-⚠️ Due to the lack of gateway connection this library will not receive events meaning it is very easy to get rate limited and not know.
-There are internal features to prevent rate limiting but it is still possible.
-Being rate limited can lead to temporary or permanent bans from use of the Discord API I suggest you know what you are doing before using this library ⚠️

 ## Use Cases

 This module is **NOT** meant as a replacement to [discord.js](https://github.com/discordjs/discord.js) and you should not treat it like on